 Her last film, Don’t Fence Me In: Major Mary and the Karen Refugees from Burma has screened in such diverse venues as HBO’s Frame-By-Frame Festival, the Commonwealth Club of California and the World Affairs Council of Northern California.
 It has shown at dozens of prestigious film festivals, including: Canadian Film Centre’s Worldwide Short Film Festival; Slamdance Film Festival in Park City, UT; Cracow International Film Festival, Poland; Hawaii International Festival; and, Frameline’s San Francisco International LGBTI Film Festival.
 It has also been widely used as a public policy, fundraising, community building, and educational tool for refugee rights.
 She is also Director of Photography for a marriage equality documentary (working title: By the Power Vested in Me by filmmakers Lexi Leban and Lidia Szajko.

-Marguerite Salmon, M.A., MFT, (producer and writer) is a documentary producer, writer, and psychotherapist with over twenty years’ experience as a social activist and psychotherapist working in the LGBT, HIV/AIDS, homeless, and women’s communities.
+Marguerite Salmon, M.A., MFT, Producer and Writer, is a documentary producer, writer, and psychotherapist with over twenty-five years’ experience as a social activist and psychotherapist working in the LGBT, HIV/AIDS, homeless, and women’s communities.
 Salmon formally entered the documentary filmmaking world in 2001, as production assistant and promotion specialist on Ruth Gumnit’s film Don’t Fence Me In: Major Mary and the Karen Refugees from Burma.
 She was selected for the Sundance Producers Conference.

 Visible Silence Film — Additional Principals